paddy-exe/paddy-exe.github.io/content/en/posts/how-to-use-scons-with-cpp-package-managers/index.md

 7
 ```

-Congrats!!!
-Now you know the basics of using SCons with external libraries.
+Congrats!!!🥳🥳🥳 Now you know the basics of using SCons with external libraries.
 Let's explore how to use it with package managers further down.

 ## The package manager way
 As we now have a better understanding of the different environment variables of the SCons built-system, let's explore